 If you bring in or take out of Australia more than $A10,000 cash or the equivalent in foreign currency (travelers cheques excluded), you must declare it to Customs.
 Failure to do is an offence.

 Medicinal products brought into Australia are subject to strict controls and should be declared on arrival.
 It is advisable to have a letter or prescription from your doctor describing your medical condition and the medication.

 Luggage and hand baggage may be inspected before passengers board domestic and international flights.
 Also upon arrival into Australia all luggage may be inspected.
 You need to declare all items of a quarantine concern, otherwise you may be fined or prosecuted.
 For further information please see Department of Immigration & Multicultural Affairs.

-Australia’s Passenger Movement Charge (departure tax) is $A38 per person and is prepaid with your international airline ticket.
-Exemptions apply to children under 12 years and 24 hour transit passengers.
+Australia’s Passenger Movement Charge (departure tax) is prepaid with your international airline ticket.

 Australia has strict quarantine regulations.
 Australia is free from many pests and diseases found elsewhere in the world.
 It’s vital that you declare any food, plant or animal items upon arrival, including fresh and packaged food, fruit, eggs, meat, vegetables, seeds, animals, wood and plants.
 You can dispose of these items at bins found in international airports.
 For further information see the Australian Quarantine Inspection Service.

 Vaccinations are not required unless you have come from, or visited a yellow fever infected country or zone within six days before arrival.
 No other health certificate is required to enter Australia.
 For further information see Department of Health and Aged Care and World Health Organisation.